zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Duration: 10 minutes.

-Contoso, Ltd. is currently storing all of their scanned PDF documents on a shared local network.
+Contoso is currently storing all of their scanned PDF documents on a shared local network.
 They have asked to be able to store them in the cloud automatically from a workflow.
 In this exercise, you will provide a storage account that will be used to store the files in a blob container.
 Then, you will provide a way to bulk upload their existing PDFs.

 ### Task 1: Create container for storing PDFs in Azure storage